 Happen to be in Los Angeles or visiting soon and want to see the Tesla Cybertruck prototype in-person?
 Make sure to stop by the Petersen Automotive Museum on Wilshire Boulevard along Museum Row in the Miracle Mile neighborhood of Los Angeles.
 It’s currently one of the world’s largest automotive museums and has over 100 vehicles on display in its 25 galleries.
-Read more for two videos and additional information.

 One secret you may not know about this museum is that half of the car collection not available for public viewing is kept in a vault, located on the basement level of the building.
 The ground floor mainly focuses on automotive artistry, while the second floor showcases industrial engineerin, which includes design, performance, and a collection of interactive teaching exhibits.